OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 }
 ```

-This data source and resource pair result in the `count` attribute being set to 1 if `Development` environment if it doesn't exist, thus creating the environment, or set the `count` to 0 if the environment is present.
+This data source and resource pair result in the `count` attribute being set to 1 if the `Development` environment doesn't exist, thus creating the environment, or set the `count` to 0 if the environment is present.

 Other resources then use a ternary expression to either reference the existing resource or the newly created one: